-Exporting results: DRA enables you to export the Member Of results as a CSV file.
+- You can update the Mobile Phone and Office Phones properties only for Azure users who are non-administrators. - DRA enables you to export the Member Of results as a CSV file.
 To export the Member Of results from the Web Console, go to Management > Search and click Properties.
 Navigate to the Member Of tab and click the Download icon.

-NOTE: The unsaved changes are not exported.
+The unsaved changes are not exported.
 Ensure you save any recent changes so they are available in the exported file.